adithyasathu/kafka-publisher/README.md

 ```
 yarn build followed by `yarn test` to execute the unit tests via [Mocha](https://www.npmjs.com/package/mocha) with coverage [nyc](https://www.npmjs.com/package/nyc).
 ```

+## Areas of demonstration

+- Understanding of Kafka on general
+- Publish messages on to Kafka
+- docker setup and use with ease
+- Building NodeJS worker/task runner design pattern for processing long running tasks
+- Test cases for quality check

+### TODO

+- Introduce AVRO for serialization
+- Introduce publishing key to control the partition the message needs to land

 ### Local setup using Docker:

   ##### Prerequisite - Install Docker